jcm1201/Tom_Jiang/README.md

 There are currently two modules, Script_QC_auto.R and Script_MAF2CSV.R, which are used to automatically do the WES down-stream analyses.

 ## Description
-Script_QC_auto.R: quality control anlyeses for single or multiple samples. it can automate to get the *.csv from the *.maf files. the *.csv includes the easily understand mutation information.
+* Script_QC_auto.R: quality control anlyeses for single or multiple samples.
+It can get the QC summary table.
-Script_MAF2CSV.R: mutations analyses for single or multiple samples.it can get the QC summary table.
+* Script_MAF2CSV.R: mutations analyses for single or multiple samples.it can automate to get the *.csv from the *.maf files.
+The *.csv includes the easily understand mutation information.

 ## Script_QC_auto.R